E-Brown96/E-Brown96/README.md

   <a href="#badges">Github Badges</a>
 </h2>

-<h3 id="about-me" align="center">👇 A little about me 👇</h3>
+<h2 id="about-me" align="center">👇 A little about me 👇</h2>

-⚡️ Enthusiatic data scientist with over a year of programming experience and 3 years in the construction industry as a structural engineer.
+⚡️ Enthusiatic data scientist with over a year of programming experience and, prior to my career switch, 3 years in the construction industry as a structural engineer.

 ⚡️ Having recently completed a bootcamp in Data Science and AI, I am currently working on a number of personal projects as I actively search for a full time role as a data scientist.

+⚡️ I possess a client focused mindset and have a genuine passion for data and am excited to apply my technical abilities and creativity to contribute my skills within the data science industry.

-<h3 id="my-github" align="center">🗺️ Navigating my Github 🗺️</h3>
+<h2 id="my-github" align="center">🗺️ Navigating my Github 🗺️</h2>

 <h4 id="projects" align="left">🧬 Data Science Projects</h4>